First off – I’m so happy I switched. I was definitely worth the transition.

 If you are looking for a reliable, affordable, open hosting company for your WordPress website – you’ll do well with HostGator.
 This site is hosted there, and they’ve served me well.

-If you’d rather go with an independent company (ie, not owned by Endurance International) with great support (though a bit more pricey), then I recommend InMotion Hosting.
+If you’d rather go with an independent company (ie, not owned by Endurance International) with great support (though a bit more pricey), then I also recommend InMotion Hosting.

 If you’re trying to sort through all the various hosting options – I put together a BuzzFeed style WordPress hosting quiz here.